mrspaceman/my-blog-pages/_drafts/2024-10-01-securing-a-spring-boot-app.md

 }
 ```

+(we will be using the dependencies later, but I thought they would be useful here for reference)

 the `@EnableMethodSecurity` annotation is optional and only needed if you want to be able to secure any class and/or method and not just the REST endpoints that are exposed by your application.

-to add users into the security that spring is using (and replace the default that Spring provides) we will add a bean method such as the following
+to add users into the security that spring is using (and replace the default user that Spring provides) we will add a bean method such as the following
 ```java
     @Bean
     @Profile("!prod")